 Primarily, tung oil offers a protective coating on furnishing, but with its versatility, you can use it to give a lasting finish to your wood.
 However, you must know the tung oil pros and cons first before using it to coat cherry wood.

-For varnish-type stains, we recommend using a satin tone varnish for cherry wood.
+For varnish-type stains, I recommend using a satin tone varnish for cherry wood.
 This type of finish offers an aesthetic effect on your wood without blotching or brush marks as long as you apply it using cloth.

 How to Stain Cherry Wood Evenly and Successfully